-New products added to your store will become taggable once they import to your catalog on the schedule you selected.
+New products added to your store will become taggable once they import to your catalog on the schedule you selected in Step 5.

 If you can’t tag products, visit Instagram's I've connected my catalog to Instagram.
 Why can't I tag products in my posts? guide.

 When you've tagged a product, a shopping bag icon appears on the post.
 Instagram users can click the post to view product tags, then click any product tag to view:

 - Product name

 - Price (if variants of the product have different prices, the lowest price will display.)

 - A Shop Now button that opens the product on your site.

 Note: If you post Instagram ads, it isn’t possible to promote a post with tagged products.